Samirnunes/chimera/README.md

 - Time Logger (`chimera_time`):
   Logs latency metrics, then, it's useful for monitoring and debugging time efficiency.
 These logs are stored in the file `chimera_time.log`.

 Both loggers are configured using Python’s built-in logging module, and log messages at the INFO level.
-Each logger writes to its respective log file through a FileHandler.
+Each logger writes to its respective log file through a `FileHandler`.

 ## Examples